godot-jolt/godot-jolt/README.md

 Also consider this note from Jolt's [documentation][jdc]:

-> In order for the simulation to be accurate, dynamic objects should be in the order of 0.1 to 10
+> In order for the simulation to be accurate, dynamic objects should be in the order of 0.1 to 10 m
-> meters long and have speeds in the order of 0 to 500 meters per second.
-Static object should be in
+> long, have speeds in the order of 0 to 500 m/s and have gravity in the order of 0 to 10 m/s^2.
-> the order of 0.1 to 2000 meters long.
+> Static object should be in the order of 0.1 to 2000 m long.

 ## What versions of Godot are supported?